 Later in the month, Scientific Games teamed with FireKeepers Casino Hotel to power sports betting and iGaming.

-Certainly this is only the beginning in Michigan.
+Certainly, this is only the beginning.

 Once online sportsbooks begin to launch, residents and visitors of Michigan will be able to bet from anywhere in the state.
 Though the exact companies that will appear may vary, the process for betting online will mostly be the same.

 The first thing you will need to do is establish access to the online sportsbook.
 You will accomplish this feat by either visiting the site through a web browser or downloading an app onto your mobile device.

 Regardless of what type of device you have, the browser version will work.

 This version is simply the site via Chrome, Safari or whatever other types of web browser you use.
 In many cases, the site will be designed to detect the type of device that is accessing it.
 Then, the site self-optimizes to make the experience as smooth as possible.

 Those with mobile devices will often prefer to use a dedicated app, however.
 So, many online sportsbooks will release site versions specifically designed for either iPhone or Android devices.